codeigniter4/CodeIgniter4/user_guide_src/source/outgoing/api_responses.rst

 API Response Trait
 ##################

-Much of modern PHP development requires building API's, whether simply to provide data for a javascript-heavy single page application, or as a standalone product.
+Much of modern PHP development requires building APIs, whether simply to provide data for a javascript-heavy single page application, or as a standalone product.
 CodeIgniter provides an API Response trait that can be used with any controller to make common response types simple, with no need to remember which HTTP status code should be returned for which response types.